 Rama Meets Hanuman

 In Kishkinda Kanda of Valmiki Ramayana, the first meet of Hanuman and Rama is described.
-While searching for Sita in the forests of Rushyamukha Parvat near river Pampa, Two brothers encounter Hanuman disguised as a sannyasi on the request of Sugriva.
+While searching for Sita in the forests of Rushyamukha Parvat near river Pampa, Two brothers encounter Hanuman disguised as a sannyasi at the request of Sugriva.

 “You look like Rajarshis and Taapasis but are armed with swords, bows, and arrows.
 Animals in this jungle are frightened in your presence.
 Your eyes look like petals of lotus and you have a broad chest.
 You seem to be unbeatable in a fight and look like the savior of the lives of many.
 But you seem to be gods disguised as humans.
 These contradictory observations wonder me a lot.”